Prompt-Target Multi-Turn Simulations

 {

-const sData = await okareo.create_scenario_set(
+const scenario = await okareo.create_scenario_set({

-seed_data: seeds
+seed_data: seeds,

-3 · Launch a Simulation
+4 · Launch a Simulation

 - Okareo UI